XinJingHao/Sparrow-V0/README.md

 ### Create your first env:

-Since Sparrow has standard [Gym](https://www.gymlibrary.dev/) API, you can create the Sparrow environment via:
+Since Sparrow-V0 has standard [Gym](https://www.gymlibrary.dev/) API, you can create the Sparrow environment via:

 ```python
 import SparrowV0